Trump chastised for calling for suspending Constitution after election - ExBulletin

 Trump chastised for calling for suspending Constitution after election

+Sign up for the daily Inside Washington email for exclusive US coverage and analysis delivered to your inboxGet our free Inside Washington email

-WASHINGTON (AP) Former President Donald Trump was rebuked Sunday by officials from both parties after calling for the termination of parts of the Constitution for his lie that the 2020 election was stolen.
+Former President Donald Trump was reprimanded Sunday by officials from both parties after calling for the termination of parts of the Constitution for his lie that the 2020 election was stolen.

 Trump, who last month announced he was running for president again, made the statement over the weekend on his Truth social media platform.